Growing a Family PG (11312.1)

 Presentation: The paper should be 1.5 line spacing with a 2.5 cm margin on all sides.
 Pages should be numbered.

 Structure: Academic writing style must be maintained throughout the assessments.
-There are many texts available about organising and presenting papers in the library and bookshop.

 Clarity and Expression: Concepts should be discussed clearly and concisely.
 Assessments must demonstrate correct grammatical expression and spelling.
 Poor grammar obscures meaning.
 It is very useful to ask someone else to proof read your submission to eliminate errors.